-STAFF HIRING THE INTERVIEW 30 minutes FACILITATOR Say: Once you have determined the type of person you want to hire and have The interview developed the salary and have begun to get in applications, the next step is the interview.
+30 minutes STAFF HIRING THE INTERVIEW FACILITATOR Should be format Professional - a "read" interview Professional - a ford interview May use area directors or leadenship team Say: Once you have determined the type of person you want to hire and have developed the salary and have begun to get in applications, the next step is the interview.
 Interviewing is a skill that must be developed, especially when interviewing youth.
 Interviews should be formal and conducted in a professional manner.
 For staff to understand that camp staff is a "real job," the interview needs to have the feel of a "real" interview.
 Remember that for many of your younger staff this may be the first time they have been on a job interview.
 You are helping them to develop this skill not only for your summer camp staff, but as a life skill when they apply for other jobs.
 The interview may be conducted using staff who could be area directors or other leaders on the summer camp team.
 Each of the interviewers need to be instructed on how to conduct interviews.
 In a moment each of you is going to have an opportunity to conduct an interview of one of your peers.
 You will each have the chance to be conduct the interview and to be interviewed.
 Before we begin this exercise, let's talk about some appropriate and inappropriate and illegal questions for interviewing.
-Ask: What kinds of questions are you allowed to ask in an interview?
-Not specific The Interview - Questions questions at this point, but what kinds of questions?
-(Seek response but aim for the following): Behavior based questions Skill based Experience based Slide has animation for What types of questions are not appropriate or allowed to be asked in an interview? answers to appear on click (Seek response but aim for the following): Age Religious background Sexual orientation Marital status Your health Others?
-Whether you are conducting the interview, or you have area directors or other staff conducting the interview, it is important they understand what types of questions to Interview Role Play ask and not to ask of the candidates.
+The Interview - Questions - Mowe - Ensate - Deprinterbase - Deprinterbase - Deprinterbase - Age - Age - Age - Age - Age - Security - Security - Age - Security - Security - Age - Security - Security Ask: What kinds of questions are you allowed to ask in an interview?
+Not specific questions at this point, but what kinds of questions?
+(Seek response but aim for the following): Behavior based questions Skill based Experience based Slide has animation for answers to appear on click What types of questions are not appropriate or allowed to be asked in an interview (Seek response but aim for the following): Age Religious background Sexual orientation Manifed status Marital status Your health Others?
+Interview Role Play • Breek into pair: • 5 minutes for each to interview • For any lob at camp Whether you are conducting the interview, or you have area directors or other staff conducting the interview, it is important they understand what types of questions t ask and not to ask of the candidates.
 Let's break into pairs and you will be given five minutes each to interview your partner for a job at camp this summer.
 Do: Give participants 10 minutes to conduct the two interviews and then get the group back together.